How to find yourself with this personal development plan

 In this guide I will share my research-backed framework for how to find yourself as well as a personal development plan that outlines a process for doing so.

-This is the exact process that I use to build life planning strategies for my online life coaching clients.
+This is the exact process that I use to build life (and business) planning strategies for clients in my coaching program.

 - Happiness Formula